gentry-php/gentry/README.md

 Note: the proxying of methods/properties extends to inaccessible ones, using reflection.
 This is because you might want to test if some internal state was set correctly.
-But, normally one would only need to test public stuff.
+But, ideally one would only need to test public stuff.

 ## Generating tests
 Notice how Gentry at the end of the examination phase offered to generate the